-The effect of the coronavirus on the global economy continues to reaffirm the importance of strategic planning, operability, client satisfaction and professional development as firms rethink their daily work procedures, not only in an effort to stand out but merely to survive.
-By focusing on rebuilding and strengthening internal operations, wealth vehicles such as family offices and registered investment advisers (RIAs) continue to thrive and gain attraction.
-As a leading family office data and research provider, FINTRX takes a closer look at the RIA space at large, offering insight and analytics into how these groups operate.
+The effects of the coronavirus on the global economy continues to reaffirm the importance of strategic planning, operability, client satisfaction and professional development as firms rethink daily work procedures.
+By focusing on rebuilding and strengthening internal operations, registered investment advisers (RIAs) continue to thrive and gain attraction.
+In an effort to shine light on the space, FINTRX takes a closer look at the RIA industry at large, offering insight and analytics into how these groups operate.

 What is a registered investment adviser (RIA)?